 Welcome aboard the William James, Waterways Welcome Centre for the River Avon and surrounding areas.
-The boat is open through the summer months and provides information for tourists, locals and boaters such as leaflets, tourist information, gifts and souvenirs.
+The boat is open through the summer months and provides information for tourists, locals and boaters such as leaflets, tourist information, chandlery, gifts and souvenirs.

-The William James is a toll station for Avon Navigation Trust where boaters can use the on-board iPad to purchase short term licences for the River Avon navigation if unable to purchase before arrival.
+The William James is a Welcome Centre for Avon Navigation Trust where boaters can use the on-board iPad to purchase short term licences for the River Avon navigation if unable to purchase before arrival.